leafnode-app/leafnode/README.md

 - [ ] Masking Urls
 - [ ] Configs/Constnts? - accessible through doc that you can save

+## TODO - for sannit
+- check the realse functions to build docker prod
+- run through the code
+- add tests
+- add comments and doc testing

 We need to rethink about the tables and accociations of these